Miley Cyrus Throws Rockstar Birthday Party For Liam Hemsworth And Wayne Coyne, Complete With Weed Bar

 A photo posted by Elsa Pataky (@elsapatakyconfidential) on

-In the caption, Pataky let her 1.1 million Instagram followers know that the guests wouldn’t be hungry with such a massive pizza.
+In another caption, Pataky let her 1.1 million Instagram followers know that the guests wouldn’t be hungry with such a massive pizza.
 Miley Cyrus also took to Instagram to share a birthday message to her boyfriend.

 Happiest birthday EVER to my favorite being EVER EVER EVER!
 You have been my best friend since the day we met…..
 I am beyond lucky to share sooooo many animals with you!!! ????????????????????
 I love you @liamhemsworth